Quantum Speed Limit From Tighter Uncertainty Relation: Tighter Uncertainty Relations for mixed quantum states

 We know that the term on the right hand side gives us the bound given by the Robertson-Schrodinger uncertainty relation.
 As a result therefore we have shown that the new uncertainty relation derived here for mixed quantum states outperforms the Robertson-Schrodinger uncertainty relation for mixed quantum states.
 We will now show that the above uncertainty relation reduces to the tighter uncertainty relation for that of the pure states when we have $\rho=|\Psi\rangle\langle\Psi|$.
 Using this $\rho$ in Eq.\eqref{tighterthanRobertSch} we get

 Simplifying the above equation we get

-This is the tighter uncertainty relation for pure quantum states \cite{7}.
+This is the tighter uncertainty relation for pure quantum states \cite{Mondal2017}.
 Thus, we have proved that the tighter uncertainty relation for mixed quantum states reduces to that of the pure quantum states under the right conditions.
-We can now optimise Eq.\eqref{tightuncrelation} over the set $\{\ket{\psi_n}\}$
+We can now optimise Eq.\eqref{tightuncrelation} over the set $\{\ket{\psi_n}\}$ to tighten the bound even further as follows

 where the expectation values are defined over the mixed state $\rho$.
 Thus, we have proved the mixed state version of the tighter uncertainty relation.
+The essential method we have used here is the Cauchy-Schwarz inequality for two `real' vectors in one of the steps.
 Now we comment on how the same method can be used to derive the tighter quantum speed limit for mixed quantum states as well.
-The essential method we have used here is the Cauchy-Schwarz inequality for two `real' vectors in one of the steps.
-We also know that the derivation of the quantum speed limit for the mixed quantum states by Ulhmann uses the Cauchy-Schwarz inequality in deriving the main bound.
-We propose that if we use the Cauchy-Schwarz inequality for two real vectors in place of the usual Cauchy-Schwarz inequality there, we will get a tighter version of Ulhmann's quantum speed limit bound for quantum mixed states.
+We know that the derivation of the quantum speed limit for the mixed quantum states by Uhlmann uses the Cauchy-Schwarz inequality in deriving the main bound.
+We propose that if we use the Cauchy-Schwarz inequality for two real vectors in place of the usual Cauchy-Schwarz inequality there, we will get a tighter version of Uhlmann's quantum speed limit bound for mixed quantum states.
 However, we leave this direction for future research.}